keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 > <br> Or has he by the way of language caught the German mania for name-giving, dividing the Creation finer and finer, analyzing, setting namer more hopelessly apart from named, even to bringing in the mathematics of combination, tacking together established nouns to get new ones, the insanely, endlessly diddling play of a **chemist whose molecules are words** <span class="page-ref">448</span>

-> Carothers, known as The Great Synthesist.. at the time and well within the
+> Carothers, known as The Great Synthesist... at the time and well within the
 System, an announcement of Plasticity’s central canon: that **chemists were no longer to be at the mercy of Nature**.
 They